KenShabby/IDShabby/README.md

 network devices in promiscuous mode.

 So far, I have the interface up and receiving packets.
 Output is being logged.
 Nothing really interesting is happening until I work on the alerting system.
+As the packet analysis is beyond my current level of knowledge, I'll probably have to settle for just logging packets for this weekend project and expand on the statistical analysis later.

 Next Steps:
   - Allow user to manually choose their interface from the command line or an